The Bankrate promise

 The process is similar to how issuers figure out the interest rate on your credit card, says Bill McCracken, President of Phoenix Synergistics, a MarketTech company.
 If a specific credit card offer has a credit limit range of $1,000 to $5,000, those with higher credit scores will get the $5,000 credit limit, but those who fall on the lower end of the qualifying credit range will get $1,000.

 The predetermined credit limit

 Some issuers like to keep it simple, offering credit cards with predetermined credit limits.
-For example, a run-of-the-mill entry-level card would come with a $500 limit, a card with more benefits would get a $2,000 limit and a premium card would come with a $5,000 limit.
+For example, a run-of-the-mill, entry-level card might come with a $500 limit, while a card with more benefits would get a $2,000 limit and a premium card would come with a $5,000 limit.

 “It’s not a highly personalized decision,” says Eric Lindeen, senior marketing consultant at CRM Northwest Inc. “If the limit seems oddly huge or small, it’s not a reflection of you as a consumer.
 You just applied for the wrong card.”

 What happens if you aren’t satisfied with your credit card’s predetermined credit limit?
-Lindeen says that, in some cases, you can ask the card issuer to hike the limit.
-Some issuers allow some wiggle room but don’t expect an increase of more than 10 percent to 20 percent, he explains.
+Lindeen says that, in some cases, you can ask the card issuer to raise the limit.
+Some issuers allow some wiggle room, but don’t expect an increase of more than 10 percent to 20 percent, he explains.

 The customized credit limit

 Some credit card issuers use multiple variables to create a customized credit limit for each new applicant.
 This allows the credit issuers to minimize risk when issuing new lines of credit.